Stay off the baked beans with these money-saving tips!

 3. Buy an NUS card - An NUS extra card costs £12 a year and enables you to take full advantage of every student offer nationwide.
 Discounts include money off at theme parks, restaurants, travel, shops and many more!
-You can also buy an ISIC add-on for £2.99, which allows you to access discounts worldwide and a Gourmet Society add on for more discounts for restaurants.
+You can also buy an ISIC add-on for £2.99, which allows you to access discounts worldwide and a Gourmet Society adds on for more discounts for restaurants.

 4. Sign up to UNiDAYS - UNiDAYS is a free discount website for students, it mainly gives discounts for clothes shops, which you can use online or instore.
 However, it also gives you money off at some of the most popular student restaurants, stationery stores, HP and protein shops.
-I’d recommend downloading the My UNiDAYS app for free, so that you can easily use the discounts instore and check discounts on the go.
+I’d recommend downloading the My UNiDAYS app for free so that you can easily use the discounts instore and check discounts on the go.

 5. Avoid going clubbing on weekends – Normally for students, a Saturday night entry fee is normally more expensive, than a standard weekday night out.
 Dance the night away on a student night, which has half-price entry and sometimes even cheaper drinks.

 6. Cook meals with your housemates - If everyone puts in £2, you’d all be able to afford a much better meal than one you’d get for yourselves.
 Plus, it’s a chance to bond with your housemates and wow them with your cooking skills (or lack of).

 7. Look out for student job vacancies at your university or online - Many universities give paid opportunities to become an ambassador, where you show around potential students on open days.
 If you want something more permanent, look for jobs in the university, student union or even a student job portal online, as they can potential pay better than other part-time jobs, give a wide range of opportunities and provide hours to fit around your studies.